-- 5.2 The Municipality may not supply water to a customer who is found guilty of fraud, theft or any other criminal action involving the use of these services and no reconnection of services will be done until the total costs, penalties, other fees due to the municipality have been paid in full. - 5.3 All charges to rectify any tampering with municipal services, service charges, call fees and other related tampering charges must be paid in full before arrangements can be made for other debts on the account.
+- 5.1 The Municipality may not interfere where criminal activity is evident.
+The legal penalties and criminal justice system may not be subject to conflicting resolutions by the municipality.
+All such cases must be prosecuted to the fullest extent of the law. - 5.2 The Municipality may not supply water or electricity to a customer who is found guilty of/or if it is admitted that fraud, theft or any other criminal action involving the use of these services existed, until the total costs, penalties, other fees and tariffs and rates due to the municipality have been paid in full. - 5.3 All charges to rectify any tampering with municipal services, service charges, call fees and other related tampering charges must be paid in full before arrangements can be made for other debts on the account.